The purpose of this article

 Symptoms of anaphylaxis may include wheezing; a swelling of the throat that is serious enough to restrict breathing; and even a fall in blood pressure that can lead to collapse.
-Accompanying symptoms may include widespread flushing of the skin, nettle rash (otherwise known as hives or urticaria), swelling of the skin (known as angioedema) anywhere on the body, swelling of the lips, or abdominal pain, nausea and vomiting.
+Accompanying symptoms may include widespread flushing of the skin, nettle rash (otherwise known as hives or urticaria), swelling of the skin (known as angioedema) anywhere on the body, swelling of the lips, or abdominal pain, nausea and vomiting

 - Food intolerance

-A third possibility is that you have a food intolerance rather than a true allergy.
+Another possibility is that you have a food intolerance rather than a true allergy.
 Whereas food allergy is a reaction of the immune system, food intolerance may have a different cause.
 A much wider range of symptoms can occur and multiple symptoms are usual.
 There may be migraine and unexplained fatigue, abdominal pain, bloating and frequent diarrhoea, unexplained muscle and joint pains or unexplained nasal congestion and discharge.

 - Sensitivity to chemicals

-A fourth possibility is that you are sensitive to naturally-occurring chemicals found in many foods.
+Another possibility is that you are sensitive to naturally-occurring chemicals found in many foods.